meerkatzenwildschein/NtfyNewtabSubscriberExtension/README.md

-Sure, here is the enhanced README with the additional features:

----

 # Ntfy Newtab Subscriber

 Ntfy Newtab Subscriber is a Chrome extension that listens to one or more [ntfy.sh](https://ntfy.sh) topics and displays the messages in new browser tabs.